michael86/inventory-management-system-web-app/README.md

 - [x] handle form submit and store to local state (send to back end when complete)
 - [x] Refactor to support pre filling.

+### Dashboard

+this is going to be a headache for testing

+- [ ] reduce price pie chart to only 5
+- [ ] add filters to both charts for highest and lowest

 ### general

 - [ ] Create static pages